 Coverage = (Ad requests that returned ads/total ad requests)*100

-In Google Ad Manager, you can see AdX Coverage rate by pulling out the Ad Exchange Historical report.
+In Google Ad Manager, you can see the AdX Coverage rate by pulling out the Ad Exchange Historical report.

 - Go to the Ad Manager home page.